wmichalak/product_category_classifier/readme.md

 Lastly, I define the model loss, optimizer and metric using the Keras one-liner:

 ```
-model.compile(loss='categorical_crossentropy',
+model.compile(loss='binary_crossentropy',
               optimizer=optimizers.RMSprop(lr=1e-4),
               metrics=['acc'])

 ```

-I use a categorical_crossentropy to measure the distance between two probability distributions: the probability distribution output by the network and the true distribution of the labels.
+I use a binary_crossentropy to measure the distance between two probability distributions: the probability distribution output by the network and the true distribution of the labels.
 I use accuracy as my metric since the classes are fairly evenly distributed.